llamaha/zedtutor/exercises/04_navigation_challenge.md

 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.

 ## Challenge 2: Function Selection
-Navigate to line 30 and select the entire function you find there.
+Navigate to challenge 3 and select the entire function you find there.

 More filler content...
 The quick brown fox jumps over the lazy dog.